Mary C. Potter: Early and personal life

-Potter was born in Beirut, Lebanon in 1930.
+Potter was born in Beirut, Lebanon, in 1930.
 Her father was a university administrator at the American University of Beirut and her mother was trained as a nurse.
-In 1941, she moved with her mother and two siblings to Sackville, New Brunswick in Canada to stay with her mother's family until the Second World War ended.
-They travelled via Jerusalem, Sri Lanka, Australia and islands in the Pacific Ocean to Los Angeles, USA.
+In 1941, she moved with her mother and two siblings to Sackville, New Brunswick, Canada, to stay with her mother's family until the Second World War ended.
+They travelled via Jerusalem, Sri Lanka, Australia and islands in the Pacific Ocean to Los Angeles, US.
 Her father remained in Cairo working for the Office of Strategic Services.
 She returned to Beirut for 10th grade and then spent two years of high school at Northfield School for Girls in Massachusetts, USA.
 She then attended Swarthmore College, USA for a BA in psychology.

 While she was an undergraduate she met David Potter and married him in 1952.
 He was a postdoctoral researcher while she was a postgraduate at University College London for two years.
 Their first child, Camilla, was born in London in 1958 and a further three (Mark, Sarah and Robert) after they returned to the USA.